Inflectra/spira-documentation/docs/HowTo-Guides/Login-providers.md

         - Profile URL: {Issuer URL}/me

 ## OpenId Connect
-The generic OpenId providers accepts any standard complient OAuth Provider.
+The generic OpenId providers accepts any standard compliant OAuth Provider.
 The required configuration will vary based on how each provider works.
 However, make sure that, as with other providers, that the return URI entered into the OpenId provider matches that inside SpiraPlan.